Anchor of 7 NEWS at 5, 6, and 10pm

 Beginning in 1990, he spent two years as a reporter and substitute anchor at WBBH-TV, the NBC affiliate in Fort Myers, before joining WSVN in 1992.
 Stevens left us for a brief stint in 1997, to anchor weekend news at our Boston sister-station, NBC affiliate WHDH, though during that time, much of his work there, was featured here.
 He returned to WSVN in 1999, anchored weekends and the 5:30 and 6:30 newscasts, before assuming his current duties in May 2001.

 Craig is active in a number of charities and organizations.
-In 2009, He was elected to the Board of Trustees for the United Way of Miami-Dade.
-He also serves as WSVN's spokesman for "Habitat for Humanity," which seeks to improve our community by promoting home ownership.
-Stevens serves as a vice-president of the Suncoast Chapter of the National Academy of Television Arts and Sciences (NATAS) where he also chairs a committee that specializes in mentoring young TV professionals throughout the southeastern United States.
+He spent several years as vice-president of the Suncoast Chapter of the National Academy of Television Arts and Sciences where he also chaired a committee that mentored young TV professionals throughout the southeastern United States.

-The emmy nominated anchor has received several honors for his work.
+The Emmy nominated anchor has received several honors for his work.
+The Suncoast Chapter of the National Academy of Television Arts & Sciences in 2014 awarded Craig the prestigious "Silver Circle" award, for his years of devoted service to the television industry in the Sunshine State.
+In 2009, he was among those named by the University of Miami as a "Communicator of the Year."
 In September 2005, "Florida Monthly" magazine named Craig "Best Local TV News Anchor".
 The Broward/Palm Beach "New Times" awarded Stevens with the same distinction in 2003.
 The city of Miami Beach awarded him a key to the city in 2006, recognizing his charitable efforts.
-The Florida State School Board Association awarded Craig for his reporting on Education in 1991.

-He is a native of Falmouth, Massachusetts on Cape Cod, and, in 1990, graduated The American University in Washington, D.C. with a major in Communication (Print Journalism) and a minor in History.
+He is a native of Falmouth, Massachusetts on Cape Cod.
+He is a 1990 graduate of The American University in Washington, D.C. with a major in Communication/Print Journalism and a minor in History.

-Craig lives in Miami Beach with his black lab "Jack."
+Craig lives in Miami with his black lab "Jack."